Didwho Welleh Twe: Political career

 Tubman was the candidate for the ruling True Whig Party.
 The government viewed the complaint as inviting the interference of foreign entities into Liberian domestic affairs and sought the arrest of the party's leadership.
 The government argued that the act was treason and hence had the legal right to arrest.
 However, some observers said that Tubman sensed defeat by the party and therefore used the allegation to go after the party.

 It was expressed that Twe's security guard Wiah Wesseh moved him from one house to another at night and that Twe was often dressed as a woman to disguise his identity.
 Twe went into exile to Sierra Leone for the second time.
 Many of the party key members were arrested and imprisoned.
 On May 1, 1951, the election was held.
 Tubman won unopposed.

 The Circuit Court found the jailed members guilty and sentenced them to multiple years.
 The members included Party Chairman Thorgues Sie, the party's strong supporters Bo Nimley, Robert Slewion Karpeh, and Teacher Jugbe.
-It was said that in their jailed cell, they asked among themselves why were they imprisoned.
+It was said that in their jail cell, they asked among themselves why were they imprisoned.
 They appealed to the Liberian Supreme Court in 1954.
 But the court affirmed the decision of the lower court.

 It was also stated that the members refused to beg for release.
 But Tubman freed them after several years.
 After nine years in 1960, Tubman pardoned Twe, paving the way for twe's return.
 Many Liberians, including the Twe family, praised Tubman for the gesture.
 Twe died on March 19, 1961.
 Records show that both men were friends before Twe intended to seek the presidency.
 After the announcement of the intention, they went against each other.

 While Twe championed the cause of the Liberian native masses, in a national speech, he praised Maltida Newport Day, an event commemorating "the massacre of natives by Matilda Newport", an Americo-Liberian settler.
 The oration may have bothered him so much that in his 1944 oration celebrating Liberian Independence Day, he expressed regrets for the contradiction.
 He said:

 "In 1926 I delivered the Newport Day address for that year right in this very hall, but on that day I went against my conviction.
 The task was therefore a very uncomfortable one to perform, for I have always felt that the continual celebration of the destruction of men of the Bassa Tribe by Matilda Newport is a short-sighted policy to sustain.
 It invites ill feelings from within and criticism from without.
 The outside world would feel, and rightly so, that is radically wrong in Liberia where one brother fires canon in celebrating the day he was successful to kill the brother."